vdv7/servep/readme.md

     socket-out to std-in, and std-out to socket-in.

     HTTP requests without a session-id are redirected, so as to include unique session-id.
 Each new session-id is tied to a newly spawned process.
-Each HTTP request with a session-id is stripped of headers and routed to its respective process std-in.
-HTTP response is generated from process std-out.
+Data in each HTTP request with a session-id is routed to its respective process std-in, and the HTTP response is generated from that process' std-out.

       HTTP requests adhere to the CDE (callback/data/end) protocol, i.e.: